MiguelPalenciaDemi/FMOD_Tool_ExportMarkers/README.md

 ## 🎵 FMOD Marker Export Tool

-Una pequeña herramienta hecha con el sistema de scripting de **FMOD Studio** que permite **exportar los marcadores (timeline markers) de un evento** a un archivo **JSON estructurado y legible**.

-Pensada para desarrolladores que trabajan con juegos musicales o sincronización de eventos, y que necesitan acceder a la información de los marcadores **antes del runtime**, por ejemplo para generar notas en un juego de ritmo.
+A small tool made with the **FMOD Studio** scripting system that allows to **export the timeline markers of an event** to a structured and readable **JSON file**.

+Intended for developers working with music games or event synchronization, and who need to access the marker information **before runtime**, for example to generate notes in a rhythm game.

-### ✨ Características
+### ✨ Features

-- Selección del evento desde la interfaz de usuario.
-- Elección del path de guardado mediante un diálogo.
+- Selection of the event from the user interface.
+- Choice of the saving path through a dialog.
-- Exportación del JSON con estructura clara (`event`, `markers`).
+- JSON export with clear structure (`event`, `markers`).
-- Totalmente integrada dentro del editor de FMOD Studio (no necesita herramientas externas).
+- Fully integrated within FMOD Studio editor (no external tools required).

+### 🛠️ Tool Setup
+**For now it has only been tested on Windows.**
+You must place this script in the following path:
+%LOCALAPPDATA%\FMOD Studio\Scripts